UniStuttgart-VISUS/megamol/plugins/gui/README.md

 ## 2) Modules

-Additonal modules provided by the GUI plugin:
+Additional modules provided by the GUI plugin:

 ### [1] GUIView